xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/Step1-SetupEnv/README.md

 # Environment setup

+The lab consists of 3 exercises:
+1. Training a custom image classifier
+2. Consuming a prediction endpoint
+3. Exporting a classifier as a docker image

-In this step you will prepare the lab environment, including the Custom Vision Service project and Custom Vision Service SDK.
+To complete the first exercise you will use Custom Vision Service web GUI.

 ## Create Custom Vision Service Project